forkanhossain/CreateChildTheme/README.md

-# CreateChildTheme
+# themename-child
 Here I am going to show how to create child theme in WordPress.
 If you face any problem for creating child theme in your main theme, I am willing to help you.
 Feel free to contact with me.
 Thanks

 #At First You need to CREATE A FOLDER IN wp-content/themes
-# A child theme needs three things: its own folder, a style sheet and a functions.php file.
+#A child theme needs three things: its own folder, a style sheet and a functions.php file.

-# 1) A Child theme name should be as the parent theme name appeanding with -child.
+#1) A Child theme name should be as the parent theme name appeanding with -child.
 For example if you want to create child theme of twentyfifteen, it's child theme name will be twentyfifteen-child.
-# 2) Simple tyle sheet style.css with these below code:
+#2) Simple tyle sheet style.css with these below code:
-# Feel free to copy it and make your own adjustments
+#Feel free to copy it and make your own adjustments
 <pre>
 /*
 Theme Name: Twenty Fifteen Child